tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-17-influence-in-workplace-part2.md

 Note: This post continues the series "A hypothesis about influence on the web and the workplace."
 See the previous post before continuing here.

 Before diving into what might work in the workplace, let's look at a few aspects related to content production on the web.
+Although these techniques all seem basic, when I later turn my attention to the workplace, you'll see that almost none of them are followed.

 ## Building an audience